 - The saw’s factory settings weren’t exact and many had to make adjustments to most things.

-If you are a woodworking enthusiasts, it’s worth including the Dewalt DWE7491RS 10-inch Jobsite table saw in your tool arsenal.
+If you are a woodworking enthusiasts, it’s worth including the Dewalt DWE7491RS 10-inch Jobsite in your tool arsenal.
 This saw has a 32 ½” rip capacity which simplifies cutting of large shelves and trimming materials.

 You can easily rip through hardwoods with its 15 amp motor and its 2 ½” dust collection port is connected to a vacuum for thorough dust extraction.
 Its rolling stand is easily set up and dismantled with excellent stability while its large wheels make rolling the saw over steps, curbs and jobsite debris so easy.